wazuh/wazuh-documentation/source/proof-of-concept-guide/monitoring-docker.rst

 Monitoring Docker
 =================

-The Wazuh module for Docker can be used to identify security incidents across containers, alerting in real time.
-It acts as a subscriber to the Docker Engine API.
+Docker automates the deployment of different applications inside software containers.
+The Wazuh module for Docker is a subscriber to the Docker Engine API.
+It can identify security incidents across containers and alert in real time.

-To learn more about monitoring Docker and the Docker wodle, see the :ref:`Monitoring container activity <docker-monitor-index>` section of the documentation.
+See the :ref:`Monitoring container activity <docker-monitor-index>` section of the documentation to learn more about monitoring Docker and the Docker wodle.

 Configuration